DeepExtremes/txyXAI/readme.md

 There are three notebooks that we can run, which are well-documented all througout:

-- [`training.ipynb`](training.ipynb) training and validation for a txyXAI model trained on EarthExtremes.
+- [`training.ipynb`](training.ipynb) training and validation for a txyXAI model trained on DeepExtremeCubes.
 - [`xai.ipynb`](xai.ipynb) performs a variety of XAI tasks on that model.
-- [`xai_emp.ipynb`](xai_emp.ipynb) performs a variety of XAI tasks on a model trained on EarthExtremes using [`earthnet_models_pytorch`](https://github.com/earthnet2021/earthnet-models-pytorch/tree/melanie-de) instead.
+- [`xai_emp.ipynb`](xai_emp.ipynb) performs a variety of XAI tasks on a model trained on DeepExtremeCubes using [`earthnet_models_pytorch`](https://github.com/earthnet2021/earthnet-models-pytorch/tree/melanie-de) instead.
 This serves as an example of how you could adapt the XAI to your own model.
-- [`utils.ipynb`](utils.ipynb) contains code for plotting [a map](#the-earthextremes-dataset) with all the minicubes in the EarhtExtremes dataset, for creating lists of bad cubes (either no ERA5 data, no Sentinel2, empty, or other reasons), etc.
+- [`utils.ipynb`](utils.ipynb) contains code for plotting [a map](#the-deepextremecubes-dataset) with all the minicubes in the EarhtExtremes dataset, for creating lists of bad cubes (either no ERA5 data, no Sentinel2, empty, or other reasons), etc.

+## Running the notebooks for DeepExtremeCubes

 For `xai_emp.ipynb`, we need to create another environment with the `earthnet_models_pytorch` requirements dependencies + some dependencies for the XAI code:
 ```
 #Create emp environment